indygreg/PyOxidizer/cryptographic-message-syntax/README.md

 # cryptographic-message-syntax

 `cryptographic-message-syntax` is a pure Rust implementation of Cryptographic Message Syntax (CMS) as defined by RFC 5652.
+Also included is Time-Stamp Protocol (TSP) (RFC 3161) client support.

 From a high level CMS defines a way to digitally sign and authenticate arbitrary content.